okhleif-10/seleccion/README.md

 # Application Link
 Seleccion is a public streamlit app deployed at [seleccion.streamlit.app](http://seleccion.streamlit.app).

+Sometimes streamlit apps go to sleep due to inactivity.
+If this is the case and you are unable to reboot, please email omarkhleif@yahoo.com.

 # Description